tuananohut/Esneva/README.md

 # ESNEVA

-This is an educational project for engineering project 3 industrial engineering.
+This is an educational project for Engineering Project 3 Industrial Engineering.

 ---------------------------------------------------------------

-Esneva is a adaptive clothing brand for disabled people.
+**Esneva** is a adaptive clothing brand for disabled people.